Apisai Koroisau

 Apisai Koroisau (born 7 November 1992) is an Australian-born Fijian international rugby league footballer who plays as a and is the captain of the Wests Tigers in the National Rugby League (NRL).

-A triple NRL premiership winner with the South Sydney Rabbitohs (2014) and the Penrith Panthers (2021 & 2022), he previously played for the Manly Sea Eagles in the NRL.
+A triple NRL premiership winner with the South Sydney Rabbitohs (2014) and the Penrith Panthers (2021 and 2022), he previously played for the Manly Sea Eagles in the NRL.

 He has also represented New South Wales in the State of Origin series.

 Background

 Koroisau was born in Sydney, New South Wales, Australia and is of Fijian descent.
 He played his junior football for the Berala Bears, before being signed by the South Sydney Rabbitohs.
 He is the cousin of Sunia Turuva.

 Playing career

 Early career

 Koroisau played for the South Sydney Rabbitohs NYC U20s team in 2011 and 2012.

 2013

 Koroisau played for the North Sydney Bears (Souths' feeder) in the New South Wales Cup.
 He made a total of 25 appearances and scored 6 tries.

 In October, Koroisau was named in the Fijian 2013 World Cup squad.
 He made his debut for Fiji in Round 1 of the tournament against Ireland in the 32–14 win at Spotland Stadium.
 Koroisau played in 4 matches in the tournament.